 So, my next suggestion would be to share each other’s financial history when both get comfortable in sharing their personal life details.

-Like I was saying previously, sharing financial openness is one of the key elements to a happy relationship.
+As I was saying previously, sharing financial openness is one of the key elements in a happy relationship.
 When you both know each other’s position in your relationship and there is an abundance of ‘trust’ for each other.

 Then, there is no harm in disclosing each other’s income, credit score or savings.
 Because both deserve to know about each other’s financial history.